ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**

 `--name`, `-n`
 :   The name of the {{site.data.keyword.cos_full_notm}} event subscription.
-This value is required.
+This value is *required*.

 `--force`, `-f`
 :   Force deletion without confirmation.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--ignore-not-found`, `--inf`
 :   If not found, do not fail.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--no-wait`, `--nw`
 :   Delete the {{site.data.keyword.cos_full_notm}} event subscription and do not wait for the subscription to be deleted.
 If you specify the `--no-wait` option, the subscription delete begins and does not wait.
 Use the `subscription cos get` command to check the subscription status.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--wait`, `-w`
 :   Delete the {{site.data.keyword.cos_full_notm}} event subscription and wait for the subscription to be deleted.
 If you specify the `--wait` option, the subscription delete waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the subscription to be deleted.
 This command exits when the subscription is deleted or whenever `--wait-timeout` is reached, whichever comes first.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the {{site.data.keyword.cos_full_notm}} event subscription to be deleted.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `15`.